dav2113534/Mrshowbot/README.md

 # Mrshowbot
 -The purpose of the site is clearly stated.
-=Navigation is easy, intuitive and flexible, with each subsequent page linking back to home page -The intended audience for which the website was built is included.
+-Navigation is easy, intuitive and flexible, with each subsequent page linking back to home page -The intended audience for which the website was built is included.
 -Images are sized to load quickly and are displayed in an appropriate format (mpg, jpg, gif, png).
 Multimedia elements have a clear purpose and load quickly.
 Large files indicate the file size with a user option to download
 -Text is easy to read and contrasts with the background.